kitextech/kitextech.github.io/_posts/2017-03-22-critical-questions.md

 ## Don't kites use too much space?
 The energy production per area is an interesting question.
 Italian researchers have estimated that airborne wind energy systems could increase energy production per unit of land by a factor of 5 to 15 times, but it's not very clear how they arrive at those numbers (7).
 Until further research has been done on the topic we expect output will be in the same order of magnitude.
 Interestingly enough for traditional windmills the output per land area does not vary with their size [Stiesdal (in Danish) ](https://ing.dk/blog/bliver-vindmoellerne-ved-med-at-vokse-del-ii-192275).

-In any case our primary focus is reducing the cost per unit of energy, not inreasing the power generated per area of land.
+In any case our primary focus is reducing the cost per unit of energy, not increasing the power generated per unit of land.

 ## What happens when the wind stops blowing?